5 best countries to visit off-season

 Who can resist the call of the dolce vita?
 You're bound to find a multitude of delights riding the rails through Italy.
 From charming fishing villages and beaches to captivating World Heritage Sites and rolling hills, there's plenty for you to see.

-Not only will the delicious food tickle your senses, but this country caters to your every desire.
-Enjoy the array of World Heritage Sites (where time has stood still for centuries), or the vineyards where you can get lost in the intoxicating scents of citrus and lavender.
+Not only will the delicious food tickle your senses, but this country will cater to your every desire.
+Enjoy the array of World Heritage Sites (where time has stood still for centuries) or the vineyards, where you can get lost in the intoxicating scents of citrus and lavender.
 Be sure to sample the produce as you go!

 Armed with an Interrail Pass, your trip to Italy knows no bounds.
 You could rock up in Rome for a slice of pizza or discover Florence from a room with a view.
 Head to Bologna for fast cars and perfect pasta, or travel to Venice to explore this floating city from a private gondola.

-Top tip: autumn is the absolute best time to visit if you're a foodie - the whole country celebrates the harvest season by sampling the fresh wine, meats, olives and more.
+Top tip: winter is the absolute best time to visit if you love the holidays - the whole country celebrates the Christmas season with parades, festive markets and religious holidays.

 Green-blue waters, seaside rock formations and sandy beaches?
 Check.
 Vibrant cities and rustic villages?
 Check.
 Instagrammable forts and colourful castles?
 Check.

-There's something for everyone in Portugal, and we guarantee you'll have an unforgettable escape.
+There's something for everyone in Portugal; we guarantee you'll have an unforgettable escape.
 Why not embrace the blissful Portuguese way of life?
-Enjoy pastéis de nata for breakfast; sun-drenched beachside lunches (try the Bifanas), and balmy evenings spent sipping cocktails and watching the sunset.
+Enjoy pastéis de nata for breakfast, sun-drenched beachside lunches (try the Bifanas), and balmy evenings spent sipping cocktails and watching the sunset.

 You could stay in one place to rinse and repeat this formula or use the Portuguese rails to explore to your heart's content.
 Get ready to see the whitewashed sands and rugged rock formations of the Algarve with its forget-me-not skies, or enjoy the forested hills outside Lisbon.
 You could head to the colourful castles of Sintra to feel like you've stepped into a fairytale or enjoy blood-pumping flyboarding or windsurfing at the beach.